-To ensure we are teaching the National Curriculum for English with a mastery approach, we follow Pathways to Write in Year One and Year Two.
-This ensures that children secure and master the skills required for their specific year group, embedding the skills and knowledge they have gained from Read Write Inc. We personalise the Pathways to Write scheme to ensure we are meeting the needs of our children.
+To ensure we are teaching the National Curriculum for English with a mastery approach, we follow Pathways to Read and Pathways to Write in Year One and Year Two (or continue with Read Write Inc should this be the needs of the children).
+This ensures that children secure and master the skills required for their specific year group, embedding the skills and knowledge they have gained from Read Write Inc. We personalise the Pathways to Read and Write schemes to ensure we are meeting the needs of our children.

 Key Stage 2

 In Key Stage 2, our curriculum is driven using Pathways to Read and Pathways to Write, but personalised to meet the needs of our All Saints' learners.
 We have chosen a wide range of diverse texts to engage and enthuse the children, ensuring that all children are represented within our texts.
 Reading about diverse characters helps children to develop empathy and inclusion, enabling them to see themselves and their (current and future) friends in the pages they open, as well as providing a more realistic understanding of the world around us.